basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/cache-proxy.md

 ##In The Lab

-Check out [rrrmatey](https://github.com/paegun/rrrmatey), an ODM (Object-Document-Mapper) framework for use with Basho Data Platform (BDP) Cache Proxy and Riak KV.
+For a reference demonstrating the Riak and Redis client interactions with the BDP Cache Proxy and Riak KV check out [rrrmatey](https://github.com/paegun/rrrmatey), an ODM (Object-Document-Mapper) framework for use with Basho Data Platform (BDP) Cache Proxy and Riak KV.